HIanMartinez/Data-Science-Movie-Machine/README.md

 <a id="result"></a>
 ## The Results

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Using data science and predictive models, we can guess how a movie might perform at the box office or with critics!
-Of course this isn't foolproof and having much more data and some greater tuning would help boost the strength of the models.
-But I think this project highlights the amalgam of using data science and having some fun! <br><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Using data science and predictive models, we can guess how a movie might perform at the box office or with critics!
+Of course this isn't foolproof and having more data and greater tuning would help boost the predictive power of the models.
+But this project highlights the amalgam of using data science and having fun! <br><br>
 This repo will be updated with the script that you can use for choosing your own cast, director, and genres soon!